Standing room only at pv mag roundtable

 Jimmy Wang, president of Ginlong (Solis) took the time to do a video interview with pv magazine editor, Marian Willuhn on the first day of Intersolar Europe.

 Wang talked through the inverter manufacturer’s latest suite of products, and its position in the European market.
-The new inverter products feature 4G communication interfaces, “but in the future we will have 5G, of course,” he said.
+Solis has added its 4G technology platform, its fourth generation product offering.

 The company boasts a solid global profile and is excited to further tap into the growing European markets.
 The company has also recently been publicity listed at the Shenzen stock exchange.
 According to Wang, the new capital is a welcome feat for Ginlong’s planned growth.